Code-Institute-Submissions/zemaciel-project3/README.md

 The list of airports and hints are in two different dictionaries in a separate python file.

 ## Clues
-The game displays a line below the player's guess with [Emojis](https://en.wikipedia.org/wiki/Emoji) to provide feedback if the letters in the player's input match the ones in the airport code:
+The game displays a line below the player's guess with [Emojis](https://en.wikipedia.org/wiki/Emoji) symbols to provide feedback if the letters in the player's input match the ones in the airport code:

-- 🟢 The green circle emoji indicates that the letter is in the code and the correct position.
+- 🟢 The green circle indicates that the letter is in the code and the correct position.
-- 🟡 The yellow circle emoji means the letter is in the code but not in the right place.
+- 🟡 The yellow circle means the letter is in the code but not in the right place.
 - ⬜️ The grey square indicates that the letter is not part of the code.

 All the player's attempts remain visible on the screen until the game is reset.

 ## End-of-game feedback
-The game ends when the player uses all their six tries or when they correctly guess the three letters of the airport code in the correct positions.
+The game ends when the player uses all their six tries or when they correctly guess the three letters of the airport code in their correct positions.
 There are three different feedback given according to the outcome:

-1 - The players guess on the first try:<br>
+1 - The players guess correctly on the first try:<br>

 ![](assets/end_game_1.png)